lcmd-epfl/b2r2-reaction-rep/README.md

 This repo accompanies the paper "Physics-based representations for machine learning of chemical reactions".

 This repository provides the means to:
-- Generate the B2R2 reaction representations (in src/reaction_reps)
+- Generate the B2R2 reaction representations (in `src/reaction_reps`)
-- Generate reaction representations from molecular representations (SLATM, FCHL, etc)
+- Generate reaction representations from molecular representations (SLATM, FCHL, etci.)
 - Access 4 reaction datasets (SN2-20, GDB7-20-TS, Proparg-21-TS and Hydroform-22-TS)
 - For the latter (Hydroform-22-TS), this is the only place to find the dataset at the moment